-- 44. The CSP will focus on the strategic and operational outcomes of activities, while country operational plans will set out the lower part of the results chain with focus on activity implementation and outputs.
-WFP adheres to UNDG's definitions of outputs and activities: - Outputs are changes in skills, abilities and/or capacities of individuals or institutions, or in availability of new products and services that result from the completion of activities in an intervention under the control of WFP. - Activities are actions taken or work performed through which inputs such as funds, technical assistance and other types of resources are mobilized to produce specific outputs. - 45.
-As the full definition of outputs specifies that they "are achieved with the resources provided and within the time period specified", the details of outputs and activities will be determined during annual country operational planning and performance management processes. - 46.
-As stated in the WFP Strategic Plan (2017-2021), the starting point of WFP's work is its contribution to the achievement of zero hunger as enshrined in SDG 2.
+- 49. WFP adheres to United Nations OCHA's definitions of outputs and activities: - > Outputs are changes in skills, abilities and/or capacities of individuals or institutions, or in availability of new products and services that result from the completion of activities in an intervention under the control of WFP. - Activities are actions taken or work performed through which inputs such as funds, technical assistance and other types of resources are mobilized to produce specific outputs. - 50.
+As the full definition of outputs specifies that they "are achieved with the resources provided and within the time period specified".
+A WFP output may be linked directly to one and only one higher WFP strategic outcome.
+Planning and implementation of activities will be determined during annual country operational planning and performance management processes. - 51.
+As stated in the WFP Strategic Plan (2017-2021), the starting point of WFP's work is its contribution to the achievement of zero hunger as enshrined in SDG 2 and SDG 17.
 The interrelated challenges and solutions involved in ending hunger and poverty mean that WFP will contribute directly and indirectly to many other SDGs through the outputs of its activities.
-WFP's primary focus on ending hunger thus serves as an entry point and rationale for contributing to SDGs other than SDG 2. - 47.
+WFP's primary focus on ending hunger thus serves as an entry point and rationale for contributing to SDGs other than SDG 2 and SDG 17. - 52.
 For example, by supporting a school meals programme in food-insecure areas of a country, WFP may contribute to national SDG 2 targets related to access to food, improved nutrition or smallholder livelihoods.
 To reflect this contribution, the strategic outcomes, results and objectives of WFP's results chain will all be oriented towards WFP Strategic Goal 1 Support countries to achieve zero hunger (SDG 2).
 However, the activities and outputs associated with this support may also make substantial contributions to the achievement of other national SDG targets, such as those relating to education (SDG 4), gender equality and equity (SDG 5), family income (SDG 1) and health (SDG 3).
-These contributions to other national SDG targets may be identified and mapped at the country level, in relevant national, United Nations and other planning frameworks. - 48.
-In support of SDG 17, WFP may respond to the request of a national government and partners to provide specific services that support achievement of other SDGs.
+These contributions to other national SDG targets may be identified and mapped at the country level, in relevant national, United Nations and other planning frameworks.

+53. In support of SDG 17, WFP may respond to the request of a national government and partners to provide specific services that support achievement of other SDGs.
 While these services may match WFP's strengths and capacity, they may not be directly focused on zero hunger efforts.
 When supporting the response to an emergency, WFP may provide supply chain, logistics and communications support to the broader humanitarian community, such as procurement services and provision and management of communication systems, storage facilities, cargo and personnel transport.
 The activities and outputs associated with this support, while not necessarily directly supporting zero hunger, can make substantial contributions to the achievement of several national SDG targets.
 These contributions too can be identified and mapped at the country level, in relevant national, United Nations or other frameworks.